#include <unistd.h>unsigned int sleep(unsigned int seconds);

-The caller is suspended from execution for the number of seconds specified by the argument.
+The current process is suspended from execution for the number of seconds specified by the argument.
 The actual suspension time may be less than that requested because any caught signal will terminate the sleep() following execution of that signal's catching routine.
-The suspension time may be longer than requested by an arbitrary amount because of the scheduling of other activity in the system.
-The value returned by sleep() will be the ``unslept'' amount (the requested time minus the time actually slept) if the caller incurred premature arousal because of a caught signal.
+Also, the suspension time may be longer than requested by an arbitrary amount because of the scheduling of other activity in the system.
+The value returned by sleep() will be the ``unslept'' amount (the requested time minus the time actually slept) in case the caller had an alarm set to go off earlier than the end of the requested sleep() time, or premature arousal because of another caught signal.

 See attributes(5) for descriptions of the following attributes:

 SIGALRM signal should not be blocked or ignored during a call to sleep().
 Only a prior call to alarm(2) should generate

 SIGALRM for the calling process

 In a multithreaded program, only the invoking thread is suspended from execution.